-The Organization maintained a \$3,000,000 line of credit during the years ended June 30, 2020 and 2019.
-The line available during the year ended June 30, 2020 was renewed with a new maturity date of November 27, 2020 and accrues interest at 1.8% over LIBOR (at June 30, 2020).
-The line available during the year ended June 30, 2019 matured on November 29, 2019 and accrued interest at 1.8% over LIBOR (at June 30, 2019).
-At June 30, 2020 and 2019, there was no outstanding balance on the line.
+For the years ended June 30, 2021 and 2020, the Organization maintained a \$5,000,000 and \$3,000,000 line of credit, respectively.
+The line available during the year ended June 30, 2021 was renewed with a new maturity date of January 31, 2022 and accrues interest at 1.8% over LIBOR (1.92% at June 30, 2021).
+The line available during the year ended June 30, 2020 matured on November 27, 2020 and accrued interest at 1.8% over LIBOR (1.98% at June 30, 2020).
+At June 30, 2021 and 2020, there was no outstanding balance on the line.
 The line is collateralized by all business assets of Harvesters and subject to certain financial and non-financial covenants.

-(9) Endowment
+(10) Endowment

 The Organization's endowment consists of three funds established for a variety of purposes.
 The funds only include donor-restricted funds.
 In accordance with FASB ASC 958, net assets associated with endowment funds and funds designated by the Board of Directors are classified and reported based on the existence or absence of donor-imposed restrictions.
 Endowment funds include the original value at the date of the gift.
 The earnings on these funds are restricted until appropriated for expenditure on certain programs.
-The Organization had the following endowment-related activities: